pharmpy/pharmpy/docs/NONMEM.rst

 Abbreviated and verbatim code

 NM-TRAN sets

 .. code-block:: fortran

     IMPLICIT REAL(KIND=DPSIZE) (A-Z)

-for the main functions in FSUBS (checked $PK and $ERROR) so variables starting with letters from A-Z doesn't need to be declared.
-Not even in abbreviated code.
+for the main functions in FSUBS (checked $PK and $ERROR) so variables starting with letters from A-Z doesn't need to be declared, not even in abbreviated code.
+However if a variable only used in verbatim code is to be used in $TABLE it must be assigned a value in abbreviated code.